In this article I’ll go through a list of 4 must-haves that everybody needs to have if they want to buy a house.

 - Get an FHA loan instead.
 For an FHA loan, you need a score of at least 500 to go along with a 10% down payment.
 (If your score is over 580, then you’re only required to put down 3.5%) The downside of an FHA loan is that you have to pay a monthly mortgage insurance premium on top of your mortgage payment.

-If you have bad credit, don’t despair, there other factors that can help you qualify for a mortgage in 2018.
+If you have bad credit, don’t despair, there other factors that can help you qualify for a mortgage.
 These are:

 - A low loan-to-value ratio.
 You can achieve this by making a higher down payment.
 If you want a $200,000 house and can make a $50,000 down payment, it shows you are more committed to making the payments on the property.